ke8lva/new_ham_finder/README.md

 Use an editor to edit the file.\
 **sudo nano /etc/new_ham_finder/newhams_daily.py**

-You will need to change your information in the variables between lines 11-25.
+You will need to change your information in the variables towards the top.

 found_email and none_found_email are the addresses you want the program to send the final results to.
 They can be the same or different addresses.
 To send to multiple email